thebells1111/learningsvelte-tut-builder/README.md

-# svelte-repl
+# Learning Svelte Tutorial Builder

-This is a minimal implementation of the Svelte REPL.
+This is for building new tutorials for the Learning Svelte site.

-To install, type `npm install`

-To run, type `npm run dev`